sjsjcezar/Vote-Me-Not/README.md

 ![TikTik Cover](VoteMeNot_1.png)

-> This project is a student-led indie Horror Game created as part of our requirement for the Mobile Communication class.
+> This project is a student-led indie Game created as part of our requirement for the Mobile Communication class.
 Do note that this repository contains all the Unity Files.
 If you want to experience the game itself, you'll have to build it first.
 ---
-> Disclaimer: This game features fictionalized depictions inspired by real-life political figures.
+> Disclaimer: This game features depictions of real-life political figures.
 If you are deeply devoted to any political figure, you may find the content satirical or provocative.
 Player discretion is advised.
 ---

 ## 🎮 Game Overview

 - **Genre:** 2D Political Satire / Simulation
-- **Perspective:** Side View (2D)
 - **Theme:** Satirical, Dark Humor, Social Commentary

 ---